thierrydecker/learning_c/docs/FUNCTIONS.md

 It shows that there are no changes in the values, though they had been changed inside the function.

+### Call by reference

-- **_Call by reference_**: This method copies the address of an argument into the formal parameter.
+This method copies the address of an argument into the formal parameter.
 Inside the function, the address is used to access the actual argument used in the call.
 This means that changes made to the parameter affect the argument.